Create a stunning seafood dinner in less than 30 minutes with this easy grilled salmon in foil with citrus and herbs.

 Want even more great grilling recipes and tips?
 Subscribe to my newsletter and follow me on Facebook, Instagram and TikTok for my latest grilling adventures.
 If you make a recipe, please leave a comment and rating below.

-Create a stunning seafood dinner in less than 30 minutes with this easy citrus herb foil grilled salmon recipe, using Reynolds Wrap ® Non-Stick Foil.
+Create a stunning seafood dinner in less than 30 minutes with this easy grilled salmon in foil with citrus and herbs.

 Prep Time: 15 minutes